Last Updated: August 12, 2024

 Other Business Ventures

-Agassi and his wife Steffi Graf formed a company called Agassi Graf Holdings.
+Agassi and his wife, Steffi Graf, formed a company called Agassi Graf Holdings.
 They invested in a nightclub at Caesars Palace called Pure.
 The nightclub opened in 2004.
 Agassi and Graf sold their stake in Pure to Angel Management Group in 2010.

-In August 2006, Agassi and Graf entered into a deal with high-end furniture maker Kreiss Enterprises to launch a furniture line called, of course, Agassi Graf Collection.
+In August 2006, Agassi and Graf entered into a deal with high-end furniture maker Kreiss Enterprises to launch a furniture line called, of course, the Agassi Graf Collection.

 Andre Agassi College Preparatory Academy/Agassi Center For Education